matthew-brett/pydagogue/curious_git.rst

     git log

 Notice that git log identies each commit with its hash.
-As we saw above, the hash for our commit was |master-0|.
+As we saw above, the hash for our commit was |initial|.

 We can also ask to the see the parents of each commit in the log: